rust-lang/rustup/README.md

 ### rustup exited sucessfully but I can't run `rustc --version`

 To get started you need Cargo's bin directory ({cargo_home}/bin) in your `PATH` environment variable.
 This should be done by rustup.
-Next time you log in this will be done automatically.
+Next time you log in this should have been done automatically.

 ## License